Ghetto (play)

 It was performed in the Olivier Theatre at the Royal National Theatre, London, in an English-language version by David Lan, based on a translation by Miriam Schlesinger.
 This production opened on 27 April 1989.
 It was directed by Nicholas Hytner and designed by Bob Crowley.
 Alex Jennings played Kittel, Jonathan Cullen played Srulik, and Maria Friedman played Hayyah.
-It won the 1989 Evening Standard Award for Best Play.
+It won the 1989 Evening Standard Theatre Award for Best Play.
 A production directed by Gedalia Besser opened at the Circle in the Square Theatre in New York on 30 April 1989.

 Plot synopsis

 Act I

 The play begins in 1983 in Tel Aviv, as Srulik, an old one-armed man, recalls the last performance in the Jewish theatre in Vilna Ghetto, of which he was the artistic director.

 The action shifts to Vilna in 1941.
-Kittel, the SS commander in charge of the ghetto, orders the Jews to gather clothing of the recently murdered- a massive extermination has just occurred in which over 50,000 Jews were killed.
+Kittel, the SS commander in charge of the ghetto, orders the Jews to gather clothing of the recently murdered – a massive extermination has just occurred in which over 50,000 Jews were killed.
 There are only 16,000 Jews left in the ghetto.

 As the Jews sort clothes, Kittel catches Hayyah, a former singer, with a kilo of stolen beans.
 He dumps them out and orders the Jews to gather them up within a minute, but they are only able to retrieve 940 grams.
 Kittel allows Hayyah to repay him the 60 lost grams by singing songs at his request, and he is deeply attracted to her and moved by her singing.
 A younger Srulik also makes his first appearance, defending Hayyah through his smart-mouthed dummy.
 Srulik is attracted to Hayyah as well, but is unable to express his feelings for her without his puppet's voice.
 Kittel offers the Jews an empty warehouse to use as a theatre, and to put on a performance to entertain him.

 We next meet Jacob Gens, the Chief of the Jewish police.
 To the Jews left in Vilna, he is their enemy, constantly making decisions in league with the Germans that cause families to be separated and people to be killed.
 But by cooperating and striking up a quasi-friendship with Kittel, Gens saves the lives of many who would normally be killed by obtaining work permits and setting up sewing factories to repair Nazi uniforms.
-Gens approaches Srulik and reveals that he has saved the lives of many former musicians and actors, and implores Srulik to get them working on a new play to that they may obtain work permits and be kept alive in case of another purge.
+Gens approaches Srulik and reveals that he has saved the lives of many former musicians and actors, and implores Srulik to get them working on a new play so that they may obtain work permits and be kept alive in case of another purge.
 A Hasidic fortune teller reads Gens's palm, but is a phony.
 Gens pays him anyway and tells him to get a real job.